From Dutch aarden

 Occupational name for one who made leggings, derived from Old French chausse

-Occupational name for one who looked after the master bedroom, from Norman French cambre
+Occupational name for one who looked after the inner rooms of a mansion, from Norman French chambrelain

 Occupational surname meaning "candle seller" or "candle maker" in Middle English, ultimately derived from Old French.

 From a diminutive of the Old French word chape